 Regarding wind farm La Genoveva II, the Group entered into supply agreements with Aguas y Saneamiento S.A.
 (AYSA) for a 10-year term from the beginning of operations date of the wind farm and approximately 87.6 GWh/year volume, with PBB Polisur S.R.L.
-(Dow Chemical) for a term of 6 years and an estimated volume of 80 GWh/year, with INC S.A.
-(Carrefour) for a term of 3 years and an estimated volume of 12 GWh/year, with Farm Frites for a 5-year term and 9.5 GWh/year volume and with BBVA for a 5-year term and 6 GWh/year volume.
+(Dow Chemical) for a term of 6 years and an estimated volume of 12 GWh/year, with Farm Frites for a 5-year term and 9.5 GWh/year volume and with BBVA for a 5-year term and 6 GWh/year volume.